mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

     http://domain_name_or_IP/test.php

-If everything goes as planned, that page should load with the standard PHP info page that reflects all current PHP—and related—server settings on that server.
-And to make sure that everything is working as we want, check under the **Server API** and make sure it’s set to **CGI/FastCGI**.
+If everything goes as planned, that page should load with the standard PHP info that reflects all current PHP—and related—server settings on that server.
+To make sure that everything is working as we want for our purposes, be sure to check under the **Server API** and make sure it’s set to **CGI/FastCGI**.

-With that done, let’s move onto getting the MySQL stuff installed.
+With that done, let’s move onto getting the MediaWiki itself installed.

-## MediaWiki
+## Step Four — Install MediaWiki

 First, let’s prep the web root of the server by removing unnecessary test files that were placed during setup by running this `rm` command: